DeShawn Williams: Denver Broncos (second stint)

-On May 13, 2019, Williams was signed by the Denver Broncos.
+On May 13, 2019, Williams was signed by the Broncos.
 He was released on August 31, 2019.

 Calgary Stampeders

-Williams signed with the Calgary Stampeders on December 5, 2019.
+Williams signed with the Calgary Stampeders of the Canadian Football League (CFL) on December 5, 2019.
 He was released on August 11, 2020.
+He did not play a game for the Stampeders as the 2020 CFL season had been postponed to due the COVID-19 pandemic in Canada.

 Denver Broncos (third stint)

 On August 15, 2020, Williams re-signed with the Broncos, his third stint with the team.
 He was waived on September 5, 2020, but was signed to the practice squad the following day.
 He was promoted to the active roster on September 25, 2020.

 In Week 6 against the New England Patriots, Williams recorded his first career interception off a pass thrown by Cam Newton during the 18–12 win.

 In Week 11 against the Miami Dolphins, Williams recorded his first two career sacks on Tua Tagovailoa during the 20–13 win.

 Williams entered the 2021 season as a backup interior defensive lineman.
 He was named a starter in Week 8 and started the remainder of the season.
 He suffered an elbow injury in Week 16 and was placed on injured reserve on December 28.
 He finished the season with 39 tackles, one sack, and two passes defensed through 15 games and eight starts.

 On March 18, 2022, Williams re-signed with the Broncos.
+He played all 17 games with 15 starts, recording 37 tackles and a career-high 4.5 sacks.

 Carolina Panthers

 On March 15, 2023, Williams signed a one-year contract with the Carolina Panthers.
+He played in 16 games with 10 starts, recording 33 tackles and one sack.

+Buffalo Bills

+On March 28, 2024, Williams signed with the Buffalo Bills.
+He was released as part of final roster cuts on August 27.

+Carolina Panthers (second stint)

+On September 10, 2024, Williams was signed to the Carolina Panthers practice squad.
+He was promoted to the active roster on October 8.
+He was waived on December 10, and re-signed to the practice squad the next day.